iabvad/DigitalReady/blackjack/README.md

 David Bai and Bryce Tee

+**Dependencies**

+We used PyFiglet made by Christopher Jones which allows us to create 2d images of our outputs via terminal.
+This is a required dependency which will have to be downloaded in Visual Studios.

 **How to Play Blackjack**

 Blackjack is a card game played between a dealer and one or more players.
 Our Blackjack does not have an Dealer and is only played with a group of players who will compare their scores.